nodejs/node/doc/api/cli.md

 V8 inspector integration allows tools such as Chrome DevTools and IDEs to debug and profile Node.js instances.
 The tools attach to Node.js instances via a tcp port and communicate using the [Chrome DevTools Protocol][].
+See [V8 Inspector integration for Node.js][] for further explanation on Node.js debugger.

 <!-- Anchor to make sure old links find a target -->